NethermindEth/docs/docs/get-started/running-node/consensus-clients.md

 Since the JWT secret is simply a 64-character hex value, there are many other ways of generating it, including online resources.
 However, for security reasons, we recommend using OpenSSL.
 :::

-The generated JWT secret can be specified with the `--JsonRpc.JwtSecretFile path/to/jwt.hex` command line option.
+The generated JWT secret can be specified with the [`JsonRpc.JwtSecretFile`](../../fundamentals/configuration.md#jsonrpc-jwtsecretfile) configuration option.
 For more configuration options, see [Engine API](../../interacting/json-rpc-server.md#engine-api).

 ## Running the consensus client